telegrace/telegrace/README.md

--你好, I’m Grace @telegrace.
+## 你好  :wave: I’m Grace @telegrace
--Currently interning at Makinas as a full-stack web developer.
+#### Full-Stack Web Developer Intern at Makinas

+I'm hungry to learn more about the life of the web and how to break, fix and improve things.

--Newly added to my stack: Next.js, Sass and Bootstrap -How to Reach me @ www.linkedin.com/in/telegrace
+* Newly added to my stack: Next.js, Sass and Bootstrap
+* Reach me @ www.linkedin.com/in/telegrace
+* Don't be a stranger, this is still a WIP

 <!---
 telegrace/telegrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.